2025–2026 Indonesian protests: March

 On 19 March, Commission I of DPR and the government agreed to ratify the law next day, and it officially took effect on 20 March during a plenary session.
 This law caused strong criticism from various parties because it would potentially revive dwifungsi, leading to an online petition calling for repeal of the revision on Change.org (as of 19 March, it has been signed by more than 26,000 people).
-At the same time, the perception of TNI began to deteriorate following a police raid on cockfighting gamble site incident at Way Kanan, Lampung, which led into deaths of three policemen after being shot by two soldiers and a test-drive car theft, which killed a car salesman after being shot by a Navy sailor at North Aceh, both were happened on March 17.
+At the same time, the perception of TNI began to deteriorate following a police raid on cockfighting gamble site incident at Way Kanan, Lampung, which led into deaths of three policemen after being shot by two soldiers and a test-drive car theft, which killed a car salesman after being shot by a Navy sailor at North Aceh, both happened on March 17.

 April

 In April 2025, protests continue the second wave with #FreePalestine.
-The hashtag erupt over the Gaza genocide and Prabowo's plan, who said that he was ready to evacuate a thousand Palestinians from Gaza in Indonesia.
+The hashtag erupted over Prabowo's plan to evacuate a thousand Palestinians from Gaza to Indonesia.
 The plan drew the attention of the Majelis Ulama Indonesia (MUI), so that it declared a ban on evacuating victims of the Palestinian conflict in Gaza to Indonesia because it could be interpreted as helping the interests of the Israeli occupation.

 In addition, the protests erupted over authenticity of Jokowi's undergraduate diploma after an UGM alumnus, Rismon Hasiholan Sianipar, investigated the authenticity of the diploma.